If You Work For a Type-A Boss, You Need This Book

 But there’s some good news…

-The 2,600 year-old practice of sitting in silence and just observing the monkey-mind rage about this and about that is the very thing that it can’t abide.
+Meditation can be both simple and secular.
+The 2,600-year-old practice of sitting in silence and just observing the monkey-mind rage about this and about that is the very thing that it can’t abide.

 With enough practice, you’ll begin to notice that as soon as your Type-A boss emerges from her dark and hideous lair like the Gollum creature that she is, the quiet, calm, inner strength of the Mindful Warrior you’ve become makes her slink away into the dark recesses of Mental-Mordor once again.